UKPLab/emnlp2017-relation-extraction/README.md

    You can also permanently change Keras backend (read more: https://keras.io/backend/).

 4. Download the [data](https://www.ukp.tu-darmstadt.de/data/lexical-resources/wikipedia-wikidata-relations/), if you want to replicate the experiments from the paper

+#### Notes

+- The web demo code is provided for information only.
+It is not meant to be run elsewhere.

 ### Pre-trained models:
 * You can download the models that were used in the experiments [here](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/data/wikipediaWikidata/EMNLP2017_DS_IG_relation_extraction_trained_models.zip)